img-org/convnet/README.md

 # Tools

-* `ngrock`: You can use ngrok to export a port as an external url.
+* `ngrok`: You can use ngrok to export a port as an external url.
 Basically, ngrok takes something available/hosted on your localhost and exposes it to the internet with a temporary public URL.

+* `Docker Compose`: to configure & start all the containers

+nohup tensorflow_model_server --rest_api_port=8502 --model_name=img_model --model_base_path="${model}" >logs/server.log 2>&1 # path of model to serve